 sorcerous alarms and traps - it is imaginative and well done.
 There is another really nice scene when the fleeing royalty are

-attacked a tower by some big powerful sorcerous monsters.
+attacked in a tower by some big powerful sorcerous monsters.

 The overall plot is a bit puzzling.
 The evil sorceror, Urbain (another unfortunate name) Grandier, wants

-revenge - but Wells' doesn't make a strong case for his villainy - she does so much to try and humanize the guy (I guess she was
+revenge - but Wells' doesn't make a strong case for his villainy - she spends too much time trying to humanize the guy (I guess she was

 trying to create a well rounded character, rather than a stock antagonist who is bad just because the plot demands that he be bad) that

-Grandier doesn't seem vengeful enough to cause all this death and destruction.
+Grandier doesn't seem evil nor vengeful enough to cause all this death and destruction.

 Cade seems too powerful also.
 I guess that's the trouble with trying to write about magic: the magic users are